JamesonRGrieve/shma-infrastructure/docs/docker.md

 ## Contract inputs

-- `secrets.env` entries become environment variables supplied directly to the Compose CLI; values stay in-memory during deployment.
-- `secrets.files` entries create files in `secrets/<name>` and populate the Compose `secrets` map.
+- `secrets.items` unify environment and file secrets.
+Entries with `type: env` are exported as environment variables when the Compose deployment runs.
+Entries with `type: file` materialise temporary files under `secrets/<name>` and populate the Compose `secrets` map for containers that consume them.
 - `secrets.shred_after_apply` defaults to `true`, removing rendered secrets after deployment.
 When you must retain the artifacts, set `secrets.shred_after_apply: false` and record the rationale in `secrets.shred_waiver_reason`.
 - `secrets.rotation_timestamp` (optional) forces Compose to recreate containers whenever you bump the value—use it to rotate credentials without editing unrelated settings.